-Of the three oscillators, if the RC oscillator is used, an external resistor between OSC1 and VSS is required, and the range of the resistance should be from $30k\Omega$ to $750k\Omega$ .
+If an RC oscillator is used, an external resistor between OSC1 and VSS is required and the resistance must range from $30k\Omega$ to $750k\Omega$ .
 The system clock, divided by 4, is available on OSC2 with pull-high resistor, which can be used to synchronize external logic.
 The RC oscillator provides the most cost effective solution.
-However, the frequency of the oscillation may vary with VDD, temperature, and the chip itself due to process variations.
-It is therefore, not suitable for timing sensitive operations where accurate oscillator frequency is desired.
+However, the frequency of oscillation may vary with VDD, temperatures and the chip itself due to process variations.
+It is, therefore, not suitable for timing sensitive operations where an accurate oscillator frequency is desired

-On the other hand, if the crystal oscillator is selected, a crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator, and no other external components are required.
-A resonator may be connected between OSC1 and OSC2 to replace the crystal and to get a frequency reference, but two external capacitors in OSC1 and OSC2 are required.
+If the Crystal oscillator is used, a crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator, and no other external components are required.
+Instead of a crystal, a resonator can also be connected between OSC1 and OSC2 to get a frequency reference, but two external capacitors in OSC1 and OSC2 are required (If the oscillating frequency is less than 1MHz).